 I’ve previously written articles showing some of the behind-the-scenes development of a few of the songs (Before You Fly and the title track Get In I’m Driving) from the album, where I showed each respective song from its genesis then chronicled its development and evolution through the production process.
 For today’s Songblog, we’ll look at Lay It Down, but in reverse.
 We’ll start with the finished version, then deconstruct it into its component pieces.

 Lay It Down is much more of a hybrid R&B/hip hop track than the other two we looked at, although we mixed in some pop elements too.
-Here’s a clip of the finished version:

-As you can hear, there’s a lot of programming (loops, synths) that form the bedrock of the song.
+There’s a lot of programming (loops, synths) that form the bedrock of the song.
 Producing a song in this style is less about performing great virtuosic parts, and more about choosing simple elements that lock well together and create the overall groove that we’re going for.

 Here’s a look at the root of the rhythm section, the drums.
 The first half of this clip is a custom-programmed loop that’s used mostly in the verse of the song, then mixed in with some tambourine to keep the motion going.
 The second half of this clip adds another loop of a live drummer playing on the ride cymbal, which adds a vintage-live air to it: